 Chronic Care Management (CCM) is a critical component of primary care that contributes to better health and care for individuals.
-The introduction of Chronic Care Management by CMS in 2015 led to the rise in quality of life among thousands of individuals suffering from multiple chronic conditions and shed light on the importance of care coordination services.
+The introduction of CCM by CMS in 2015, improved the quality of life among thousands suffering from multiple chronic conditions.
+This shed light on the importance of care coordination services.

 With the outbreak of COVID-19 in our nation, coordinating care has become increasingly difficult.
 What are the top challenges with providing coordinated care during the pandemic?

 Ninety-one percent of patients with a chronic condition say they need help managing their disease.
 With the ongoing spread of COVID-19, patients with chronic illness are afraid of going to in-office appointments.
 This means their routine care is being neglected.
 Chronic patients need information, encouragement and resources to help them manage their health on a consistent basis.
 By extending support to patients between appointments, and proactively providing care coordination services to help to manage chronic diseases, providers can improve health outcomes, reduce hospital admissions and improve quality of life.
 Without quality communication, patients can experience conflicting medical advice, prescription discrepancies, and more that makes their care difficult to manage.
 With proper patient outreach, providers can keep their patients engaged with their health and safe from being exposed to the virus.